Sure Dividend

 Source: Investor Presentation

 Genuine Parts has a sizable portion of the $200 billion and growing automotive aftermarket business.
-One specific way Genuine Parts has captured market share in this space has historically been acquisitions.
+One specific way Genuine Parts has captured market share in this space has historically been through acquisitions.

 Source: Investor Presentation

-These acquisitions have helped lead to earnings growth each of the last 10 years.
+These acquisitions have helped lead to earnings growth in each of the last 10 years.
 For example, Genuine Parts acquired Alliance Automotive Group for $2 billion.
 Alliance is a European distributor of vehicle parts, tools, and workshop equipment.

 This was an attractive acquisition, as Alliance Automotive holds a top 3 market share position in Europe’s largest automotive aftermarkets: the U.K., France, and Germany.
 The deal added $1.7 billion of annual revenue to Genuine Parts, along with additional earnings growth potential from cost synergies.